MiddelkoopT/skc-workshop-2024/Notes.md

 ## Carpentry Workshop Lesson Notes

-  * For installing external libraries you can install them via RStudio after they have been referenced in a R Markdown file with a `library(ratdat)`.
+  * For installing external libraries you can install them via RStudio after they have been referenced in a R Markdown file (for example: `library(ratdat)`).
     * Note: The file must be saved before the option to install is shown.
-    * Note: The R session must be restarted.
+    * Note: The R session may need to be restarted.
 Do this with
       * "Session" -> "Restart R"
+    * Remember to "Open Project" for theproject when starting a new environment.
-  * Libraries can also be installed with a `Setup.Rmd` file.
+  * Libraries can be installed with a `Setup.Rmd` file.
-    * `Setup.Rmd` must be run once every time you start a new environment (start a Juypter Lab instance) (this can be different on other systems).
+    * `setup.Rmd` must be run once every time you start a new environment (start a Juypter Lab instance) (this can be different on other systems).
     * See [Setup.Rmd](prep/Setup.Rmd) for an example.
   * Do not include `install.packages()` in your R Markdown files (other than `Setup.Rmd) as the R Markdown file is run every time it is displayed with "Knit" and will re-install the packages every time.
+  * By default libraries are not saved when restarting the environment.

 ## Technical Notes